-In this paper, we have broadened the domain of application of the exponential formula, a tool originated from statistical physics.
-This broadening reveals us together with the essence of "why this formula works" a possibility of extension to denominators other than the factorial and also a link with one-parameter groups whose infinitesimal generators are (formal) vector fields on the line.
-The general combinatorial theory of the correspondence (vector fields \leftrightarrow bivariate ststistics) is still to be done despite the fact that we have already a wealth of results in this direction.
+In this paper, we have broadened 2 , 3 the domain of application of the exponential formula, a tool originated from statistical physics.
+This broadening reveals us, together with the essence of "why this formula works", a possibility of extension to denominators other than the factorial and, on the other hand, provides a link with one-parameter groups whose infinitesimal generators are (formal) vector fields on the line.
+The general combinatorial theory of the correspondence (vector fields \leftrightarrow bivariate statistics) is still to be done despite the fact that we have already a wealth of results in this direction.